inncee/docs/README.md

   </tr>
   <tr>
     <td>User logged in</td>
-    <td>This code block helps us to identify visitors when they are logged in.
+    <td>Required.
+This code block helps us to identify visitors when they are logged in.
 It should be included on every public page of your website when the user has logged in
     <br /><br /> It can be omitted if the user is not logged in
     <br /><br /> innceeID * – Your unique account ID
     </td>